khawkins98/all-the-stations/index.md

 order: 1
 ---

-<h3><strong>All The Stations - Ireland</strong></h3>
+<h3><strong>All The Stations</strong></h3>
-<h3>Travelling to all 198 railway stations in Ireland and Northern Ireland</h3>
+<h3>Travelling to all railway stations Great Britain, Ireland, and the Isle of Man</h3>
-<p>This spring, Vicki and Geoff are taking All The Stations international!
-Very soon, the duo will embark on a journey to visit all 198 railways stations in Ireland and Northern Ireland.</p>

-<p>All The Stations - Ireland will explore the length and breadth of the Iarnród Éireann and Northern Ireland Railways networks.
-Along the way, Vicki and Geoff will meet the communities connected to the lines, interviewing local people and those who work on the railways, to find out about their experiences of travelling by train.</p>
+<p>In the summer of 2017 All The Stations travelled to all 2,563 Railway Statation in England, Wales and Scotland.
+In the spring of 2019 we travelled to all 198 Stations in Ireland and Northern Ireland, and then also in summer 2019, travelled to all the stations on the Isle of Man.
+Along the way, Vicki and Geoff met the communities connected to the lines, interviewed local people and those who work on the railways, and found out more about their experiences of travelling by train.</p>

-<p>The whole adventure will be captured on camera.
-Videos of every day's journey will be broadcast on YouTube, with live updates on social media for those who want to following along in real-time.</p>
+<p>The whole adventure was captured on camera.
+Videos of every day's journey were published on YouTube, along with live updates on social media for those who followed in real-time.</p>

-<p>We are grateful to our Kickstarter backers, all 1,149 of them, for making this journey possible.<p>
+<p>We are grateful to our Kickstarter backers, for making these journey possible.<p>

-<p>If you have any tips of places to go and people to meet along the way, please send us a direct message via our Facebook page.<p>

-<p>Once we’re on the rails, you can keep on track with the project by viewing our website’s update map, which charts our daily progress.
-You can also check out the videos over on the All The Stations YouTube channel, and subscribe to our Twitter, Instagram and Facebook feeds for even more live updates.</p>

 <p><a class="button readmore margin-bottom-none" href="http://www.youtube.com/allthestations"><i class="fa fa-youtube-play" aria-hidden="true"></i> Watch on YouTube</a></p>
 <p><a class="readmore" href="/about">More about the project</a></p>